meelivyas11/AdvanceJavaFlavors/README.md

  - Enter the First name, Last name, email address and phone numer and click Submit.

 ### Spring & Maven
+ - Open http://localhost:8080/Spring-Maven-WebAPI/MyController/GetMyName results of simple spring application
+ - Open http://localhost:8080/Spring-Maven-WebAPI/MyController/SendMyName to see data returned by the controller to jsp in spring
+ - Open http://localhost:8080/Spring-Maven-WebAPI/MyController/GetMyDetails to see the JSON results returned by a webAPI

 ### Hibernate & Maven